 We know that 1 in 10 young people between the ages of 5 and 16 years have a clinically significant mental health problem (ONS, 2016).
+More recently, Mental Health Difficulties in Early Adolescence (Fink, 2015) compared mental ill-health prevalence from two different cross-sectional samples of children aged 11 to 13 years in 2009 and 2014 and found that there were similar levels of mental ill-health in both cohorts (19.7% compared with 19.0%).
+However, whilst there was a decrease in total difficulties in boys in 2014 compared to 2009, there was a significant increase in emotional problems in girls.
 We also know that 50% of lifelong mental illnesses begin before the age of 14, and 75% start before the age of 24 (Kessler RC, 2005).
 Tackling childhood mental health problems must be a priority.
 However, there has also been a recognition that current service provision is not up to the challenge this presents.
 Only 1 in 4 of those requiring treatment receive it (Green H, 2005) and waits for treatment are often too long (England P. H., 2017).